-Return the form to School Admissions by 31 October 2021.
+Return the form to School Admissions by 31 October 2022

-1. CHILD'S DETAILS
+1. CHILD'S DETAILS illissions by 31 October 2022 4.

 First Name: Surname:

 Date of Birth: Gender:

-Address (this must be the child's permanent place of residence):
+Address (this must be the child's permanent

+nauress (and mass se the annu s permanent place of residence,

-2. PARENT / CARER'S DETAILS 1
+2. PARENT / CARER'S DETAILS

-First Name: Surname:
+First Name:

 Relationship to child:

 Address:

 Telephone:

 Email:

 3. REQUESTED SCHOOL

 School Name:

-Do you already have another child attending g the requested school?
+Do you already have another child attending the requested school?
 YES NO

 If 'YES' please provide their details:

 Full Name: Date of Birth:

-4. EXCEPTIONAL MEDICAL / SOCIAL CIRCUMSTANCES
+4. EXCEPTIONAL MEDICAL / SOCIAL CIRCUM

-Provide your reasons for requesting this school.
-Include details of your exceptional circumstances.
+Provide your reasons for requesting this school. nal circum stances.

 Attach supporting evidence.
 Evidence must be less than 3 months old.
-No appointment cards or appointment letters can be accepted as evidence of a medical condition.
+No appointment cards or

 appointment letters can be accepted as evidence of a medical condition.

-Continue on separate sheets as necessary an d label all documents with w our child's snamo
+Continue on separate sheets as necessary and label all documents with your child's name.

-5. PARENT / CARER DECLARATION Jui ciniu s silanie.
+5. PARENT / CARER DECLARATION

-I certify that I have parental responsibility for the child named in section 1 and th at all perso ons with
+I certify that I have parental responsibility for the child named in section 1 and that all persons with

 parental responsibility have agreed to this.
 I can confirm that the information given on this form

 is true to the best of my knowledge and belief.
 I understand that giving false or deliberately misleading information may result in the withdrawal of the offer of a school place.

-ις.

-Circulture of account (Data
+misicading information may result in the withdra iwai or the other of a school pla cc.

 Signature of parent / carer: Date: